West Africa's ultimatum to Niger coup leaders nears deadline | Law-Order

 West Africa's ultimatum to Niger coup leaders nears deadline

 Given its uranium and oil riches and pivotal role in the war with Islamist rebels in the Sahel region, Niger has strategic significance for the United States, China, Europe and Russia.
-The Dutch government became the latest western nation on Friday to cut cooperation, even though Niger is one of the world's poorest nations and relies on foreign aid for nearly half of its budget.
+The Dutch government became the latest Western donor to cut cooperation in protest, even though Niger is one of the world's poorest nations and relies on aid for 40% of its budget.

-The new military junta, led by 59-year-old presidential guard commander Abdourahamane Tiani, on Thursday revoked military cooperation pacts with former colonial power France, as neighbouring Mali and Burkina Faso did after their coups.
-That could reshape the long-running fight against Islamist militants, not only in Niger but the region.
+The new military junta, led by 59-year-old presidential guard commander Abdourahamane Tiani, this week revoked military cooperation pacts with former colonial power France, as neighbouring Mali and Burkina Faso did after their coups.
+Paris shrugged that off, saying on Friday that though it had seen the statement by "some Nigerien army men", it only recognised legitimate authorities.

+France has between 1,000-1,500 troops in Niger, supported by drones and warplanes, helping battle groups linked to al Qaeda and Islamic State.
+The United States, Germany and Italy also have troops stationed in Niger.
+Niger's armed forces chief acknowledged in January that Bazoum's cooperation with Western powers had improved security in Niger compared with Burkina Faso and Mali.
+But the coup could reshape the region's fight against Islamist militants.

 "If it (the coup) succeeds, it will have devastating consequences for our country, our region and the entire world," he wrote in a Washington Post opinion piece, backing ECOWAS' economic and travel sanctions.
 Russia, whose private mercenary Wagner group has cheered the coup, said on Friday any interference from non-regional powers such as the United States was unlikely to help and repeated its call for a return to constitutional rule.

-"After the meeting that ended at midnight, they said they heard all we have said and that they will get back to us.
-We left Niamey immediately."
 ECOWAS has said it could authorise force if Bazoum is not back in power by Sunday.
 Its defence chiefs were ending a days-long meeting in the Nigerian capital Abuja on Friday.
+RUSSIAN ANGLE

-The junta has denounced outside interference and said it will meet any aggression with an immediate riposte.
-Tiani served as battalion commander for the regional bloc's forces during conflicts in Ivory Coast in 2003, so he knows what such intervention missions involve.
-He has support from fellow juntas in Mali and Burkina Faso.
+The junta has denounced outside interference and said it will resist any aggression.
+Tiani served as battalion commander for ECOWAS forces during conflicts in Ivory Coast in 2003, so he knows what such intervention missions involve.
+Support for him from fellow juntas in Mali and Burkina Faso also undermines West African unity over Niger.

 The Niger junta has cited persistent insecurity as the main justification for seizing power, even though data on attacks shows security has actually been improving.
-Bazoum, in the editorial, said the coup spelt chaos for his nation, with prices already soaring, and jihadists plus the Wagner group likely to exploit the situation.
+Bazoum said the coup spelt chaos for his nation, with prices already soaring, and jihadists plus the Wagner group likely to exploit the situation.

 "With an open invitation from the coup plotters and their regional allies, the entire central Sahel region could fall to Russian influence via the Wagner Group, whose brutal terrorism has been on full display in Ukraine," he wrote.
-Pro-Moscow propaganda has increased since Bazoum's ouster, a German foreign ministry spokesperson said on Friday, citing distribution of Russian flags and a disinformation campaign.
+Pro-Moscow propaganda has emerged since Bazoum's ouster, with some Nigerien supporters of the coup waving Russian flags denouncing France and ECOWAS in a protest march on Thursday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)